Wollantine/plotarc/README.md

 Just like other note managers, it allows to save and edit small pieces of text with a title and organize them.

-Unlike other note managers, it allows to tag them with other notes, creating a multi-dimensional database you can later query however you please.
+Unlike other note managers, it allows to tag a note with other notes, creating a multi-dimensional database you can later query however you please.

 ## Motivation
 Plotarc's idea was born from the need to organize the information related to